 This center has a hands-on student mentor and two other full-time staff to run the program.
 Students of the university can join sober social events, support meetings, and coaching sessions for free.
 Aside from these, they can also get access to referrals and resources of the center.

 Different Kinds of Treatment Available

 For years, illicit drug use and addiction have been a growing concern in the United States.
-According to a report published in the Country Health and Ranking and Roadmaps, it was shown that in the United States alone, there are more than 46 people die due to overdose on prescription opioids daily and 88,000 people also die from excessive alcohol abuse each year.
+According to CDC, it was shown that in the United States alone, there are more than 46 people die due to overdose on prescription opioids daily and 88,000 people also die from excessive alcohol abuse each year.

 This phenomenon has been continually growing since the past decade.
 Due to these facts, various drug rehab in Denver and alcohol rehab in Denver, CO have been offering a more patient-specific treatment program.
 The purpose of these personalized treatment programs offered by rehab facilities in Denver, CO, is to address the unique needs, circumstances, and conditions of each patient to achieve a better chance at treatment and recovery.